dottjt/refactor-me/READMEME.md

 Welcome!
 My name is Julius and this is my refactor!

-Ultimately my intention with this assignment is to demonstrate that I have a high-level understanding of how to write quality code.
-It is by no means production ready, as that would take weeks as well as significantly increase the complexity of the project i.e. handling secrets, but I try and paint a complete picture.
+Ultimately, my intention with this assignment is to demonstrate that I have a high-level understanding of how to write quality code.
+It is by no means production ready, as that would take weeks of my time, as well as significantly increase the complexity of the project i.e. handling secrets, but I try and paint a complete picture.

 I've also gone and changed a number of conventions to make it more of a node.js project i.e. snakeCase, so please keep that in mind!